Olivia Chow: School board

-Municipal politics
+Metro and City Council

 Popular on the school board, she was handily elected to Metropolitan Toronto Council in the 1991 election for the Metro Toronto ward of Downtown (this ward was abolished in the 1997 amalgamation).
 The area had long been home to a diverse group of communities in the core of Canada's largest urban centre.
 Chow was re-elected several times to city council by wide margins.
 As councillor, Chow was an advocate for the homeless, public transit, and many other urban issues that promote sustainable development.
 She was also a vociferous opponent of the proposed Toronto Island Airport expansion, a controversial plan by the Toronto Port Authority.

 Chow speaks at an awards event in 2003.

 Following the amalgamation of Metropolitan Toronto, she and her husband Jack Layton were prominent members of the city council.
 While sometimes critical of pro-development Mayor Mel Lastman and other suburban councillors, they worked with councillors across political lines to achieve practical progressive measures.
 Layton left his seat on council to become federal leader of the NDP.
 Both were supporters of David Miller's successful 2003 campaign to become mayor of Toronto.

 Chow was forced to resign her position on the Toronto Police Services Board because, at a riot in front of the Legislative Assembly of Ontario, she informally attempted to persuade police to change their tactics.
 Some argued, however, that she was ousted for her outspoken attitude towards alleged police misconduct.

 Chow, a cycling advocate, was renowned for her trademark bicycle, decorated with flowers and bright colours, which she rode every day to Toronto City Hall.